When it comes to giving your bearded dragon ample room to hunt, play, and explore… you definitely don’t want to

 Giving your beardie a habitat (opens in new tab) that is too small can not only lead to stunted growth if they’re a juvenile, but can actually lead them to become depressed, stressed, and in some instances, developing health issues!

-To discover what size tank to get your bearded dragon at any age, just keep reading!
+To discover the best bearded dragon tank size at any age, just keep reading!
 Or feel free to use the quick navigation below to be taken to a specific topic.

 When it comes to having the best tank for bearded dragons, you’re primarily going to want to consider their age.

 Baby bearded dragons will do best in tanks no smaller than 20 gallons and ideally 40 gallons (36 inches long X 18 inches wide X 18 inches deep).

 Young adults and adults should have at minimum a tank of 55 gallons, but ideally 75 gallons.

 Large dragons over 20 inches will do best in tanks at 75 gallons, but should really be given a tank of 120 gallons, as this will really allow for them to roam around and get their exercise.

 For exceptionally large dragons, it is really doing them a disservice to be in anything less than 120 gallons, unless you plan on giving them hours of supervised play time outside of their tank every single day!